 Hi!
 I am a Brown alumna 2012 with a degree in US history

-I know research in particular can be very intimidating to students, and I'm happy to help demystify the process.
-I've worked in libraries and special collections archives for three years and chaired a series of educational workshops on historical research methods for Brown and RISD students at the John Carter Brown Library.
-I try to have a great sense of humor about primary research - which often seems dry or daunting to students - and I want to help students find both curiosity and amusement in the detective work of historical writing.
-Aside from writing assistance, I feel excited and confident to help students with reading
+I also have great research experience and love helping students work through research papers, which I know can be especially daunting.
+Beyond my academic background, I have four years of experience working in libraries, special collections, and museum archives; I also chaired a series of educational workshops on historical research methods for Brown and RISD students at the John Carter Brown Library.
+I try to have a sense of humor about primary research - which often seems dry or daunting to students - and I want to help find both curiosity and amusement in the detective work of historical writing.

-Outside of tutoring I am a full-time student pursuing a post-baccelaureate certificate in painting
+Outside of tutoring I am a full-time painting